PiloeGAO/Module-Installer/README.md

 # Modules Installer

-Blender Addon to help devs to add new modules to embedded Python.
+Blender Addon to help devs add new modules to embedded Python.

 ## Getting Started